Is This The Real Reason Insurance Won’t Cover Stem Cell Therapy? It’s NOT Stem Cell Therapy Costs.

 Stem Cell Therapy vs Insurance Companies – What They Don’t Want You To Know.

 Stem cell treatment is becoming increasingly popular.
 Many people have benefited from it, and there is no significant

 scientific evidence to demonstrate its effectiveness.
-We have a large number of people who rave about their results from Comprehensive Biologics and Dr. Buzz, who is a national provider of joint pain therapy options.
-They also rave about Renewstem’s joint pain therapy.
+We have a large number of people who rave about their results.

 Yet, no matter how much evidence is out there and how many people swear that the treatment has helped them recover from diseases,

 from degenerative joints, chronic pains, to cancer, the insurance companies still refuse to pay for it in most cases.

 “Stem cell procedures have the potential to bring radical healing to people with autoimmune disorders, multiple sclerosis, certain types of cancer, heart disease, and many other conditions.
 Those requiring such procedures, however, must find creative ways to pay for them.”
 The stem cell costs are often paid for by making monthly payments.